-There was a net cash outflow of RMB1.8 million from financing activities in FY2020 mainly due to repayment of bank borrowings in the fourth quarter of FY2020 which was partially offset by earlier drawdowns of bank borrowings during the second quarter.
+There was a net cash outflow of RMB0.6 million in financing activities in FY2021 which was mainly attributable to repayment of bank borrowings and interest expenses, and was partially offset by proceeds from bank borrowings.

-As a result of the above, cash and cash equivalents nearly doubled from RMB12.9 million in FY2019 to RMB22.4 million in FY2020.
+At the end of the financial period under review, cash and cash equivalents amounted to RMB29.1 million as compared to RMB22.4 million in FY2020.